junfication/Deep-Learning/Readme.md

-This Repo consist of Deep Learning implementation such as RNN, CNN and AutoEncoders
+This Repo consist of Deep Learning implementation such as RNN, CNN and AutoEncoders in ipynb format